Are Record Labels Blocking Singers Including The Beach Boys From Performing At Trump Inauguration?

 Then there was the time when someone on Twitter asked Crosby about Donald Trump’s new buddy, Kanye West, which Crosby calls “an easy target,” but he argues with anyone calling Kanye a singer after he was asked about Kanye trying to do a version of Queen’s “Bohemian Rhapsody.”

-“Some radio guy took that song, “Bohemian Rhapsody,” and showed how Freddie Mercury sang it and then he cut to Kanye trying to do it.
+“Some radio guy took that song, ‘Bohemian Rhapsody,’ and showed how Freddie Mercury sang it and then he cut to Kanye trying to do it.
 And Kanye can’t sing his way out of a paper bag.
 And he doesn’t know s**t about Freddie.
 So he sounded terrible.
 Terrible.
 And so then he comes out and says “I’m the greatest living rockstar in the world.”

-But the question is this: Will Kanye be doing his act at the Trump Inauguration?
+But the question is this: Will Kanye be doing his act at the Trump inauguration?

 The Beach Boys Say They Are Still Considering The Trump Invite To Perform At Inauguration https://t.co/aubmq80WsL #BeachBoycott